FortiGate

 Possible cases:

-• When Default is enabled but Gateway is not, FortiGate behaves slightly differently.
-In this scenario, FortiGate no longer evaluates whether the best route to the destination is via an SD-WAN member.
-Instead, it checks if any SD-WAN member can route the traffic.
-Since port4 is an SD-WAN member with a valid route to the destination, FortiGate verifies the second condition—whether port4 has a valid route to the destination in the FIB.
-As 0.0.0.0/0 is the default gateway, this condition is met.
-With both SD-WAN criteria fulfilled, FortiGate directs the traffic through port4 towards ISP2.
+• When Default is enabled and Gateway is disabled, FortiGate no longer evaluates whether the best route to the destination is via an SD-WAN member.
+Instead, FortiGate checks the session information against SD-WAN rules which have 'set default enable'.
+If a match is found, FortiGate will check if any SD-WAN member on the rule can route the traffic.
+Since port4 is an SD-WAN member and has the valid static route '0.0.0.0/0 [1/0] via 192.168.1.2, port4', it is able to forward traffic to 8.8.8.8.
+Since both SD-WAN criteria are fulfilled, FortiGate forwards the traffic through port4 towards ISP2, subject to the firewall policy.

 • When Default is disabled but Gateway is enabled, FortiGate applies its primary rule: checking if the best route to the destination is through an SD-WAN member.
 Since the best route to the destination is through port1 (which is not part of the SD-WAN), FortiGate will not match the SD-WAN rule and will direct the traffic through port1 based on the FIB.